Why This Matters

 Columbia Records

-- Established 1887—the oldest major label, now a Sony subsidiary with unmatched historical catalog
+- Established 1887.
+The oldest major label still in operation, now a Sony subsidiary with an unmatched historical catalog.

-- Artist-album model developed through Bob Dylan and Bruce Springsteen emphasized artistic development over singles, influencing rock's shift toward album-oriented formats
+- Artist-album model developed through Bob Dylan and Bruce Springsteen emphasized artistic development over singles, reinforcing rock's shift toward album-oriented formats in the 1960s and '70s.

 RCA Records

-- Originated 1901 as Victor Talking Machine Company—shaped recording technology from phonographs to digital
+- Originated 1901 as the Victor Talking Machine Company.
+Shaped recording technology from phonographs through the digital era.

-- Elvis Presley signing (1955) demonstrated how majors could capitalize on emerging genres (rock and roll) that independents had pioneered
+- Elvis Presley signing (1955) demonstrated how majors could capitalize on emerging genres (rock and roll) that independents like Sun Records had pioneered.
+RCA paid Sun's Sam Phillips $35,000 for Elvis's contract, then used its national distribution to make him a superstar.

-- Cross-era adaptability maintained relevance from early recording era through Whitney Houston's 1980s dominance
+- Cross-era adaptability maintained relevance from the early recording era through Whitney Houston's 1980s dominance and beyond.

 Capitol Records

-- Founded 1942 in Hollywood—the first major West Coast label, challenging New York's industry dominance
+- Founded 1942 in Hollywood.
+The first major West Coast label, challenging New York's grip on the industry.

-- West Coast sound development in the 1960s (Beach Boys) established regional identity as a marketable aesthetic
+- West Coast sound development in the 1960s (Beach Boys, the band's surf and sunshine pop) established regional identity as a marketable aesthetic.

 Artist-Friendly Independents: Creative Control as Business Model